-In July of 2002, a new piece of federal legislation was enacted.
-This legislation was named the Sarbanes-Oxley Act.
+In July of 2002 the Sarbanes-Oxley Act was enacted.
 This legislation significantly changed the regulation of corporate governance and financial practices for all U.S. public companies, their boards of directors, their management and their public accounting firms.
 Violations of the act can result in sanctions ranging from fines to criminal penalties.

 Although the Sarbanes-Oxley Act of 2002 only applies to public companies, the concept of corporate governance over ethical financial and operational issues applies to all entities: public, private, governmental, quasi-governmental and non-profit.
 It is incumbent that management implements and complies with policies that pertain to ethics as well as financial controls.
 They must also ensure that their agents and employees comply as well.
 If these policies are neither implemented nor complied with, management with oversight responsibility could be subjected to both civil and criminal penalties.

 Mitigate your liability and encourage a culture of compliance.
 Need direction?